crossminer/maracas/docs/detections.md

 title: Detections
 ---
 <p class="message">
 	In this page we list the detections that are identified by Maracas.
 These detections are computed based on the Java Language Specification v8.
-If you identify new missed detections please be encouraged to report them in our issue tracker on GitHub.
+If you identify new missed detections, please be encouraged to report them in our issue tracker on GitHub.
 </p>

 ## Annotation Deprecated Added